Seated Liberty Dollars were struck from 1840 till 1873 and coins were made in Philadelphia, Carson City, New Orleans and San Francisco.

 CAC.
 Restrike.
 No 'original' proofs for 1851 have ever been graded at PCGS and it is widely believed that none were ever minted.
 The U.S. Mint did make a few of these 'restrikes' for collectors in the late 1850's and 1860's and it is estimated that 40 to 60 are known.
 The present coin is exceptional for the grade with strong 'cameo' contrast and a precise strike.
 The deep mirrored fields are very flashy with a light smoky-gold hue while the design elements have nice silver-white frost.
 The eye appeal is outstanding.
 We are delighted to offer this important numismatic rarity!

 Restrike.
 PCGS has graded a single 'original' proof for 1852 and it is reported that 1 or 2 more may exist.
-Just like in 1851, the Mint struck 'restrikes' for collectors and it is estimated that just 30 to 35 exist.
+Just like in 1851, the Mint struck 'restrikes' for collectors and it is estimated that they made just 30 to 35 coins.
 This example is very pleasing with deep mirrored fields and enough frost on the design to lead us to feel it merits a 'cameo' distinction.
 Both sides are very flashy with the obverse being white while the reverse has a faint lavender-blue hue.
 The surfaces are very attractive with no significant marks and the eye appeal is strong.

 Crisp white luster and a sharp strike with just a touch of 'rub'.